VH-Lab/NDI-matlab/README.md

 ## Test code

 There is a set of test code that one can run all at once using the function `nsd_testsuite.m`.
+The directory `test` contains a number of subdirectories with test code.
+The file `nsd_testsuite_list.txt` has an up-to-date list of the test functions that are current.